What Is a Welding Respirator? (N95, P100, and PAPRs)

 The N95 and the P100 filters are the most popular ones.

 Is N95 good for welding?

-An N95 mask or filter is quite suitable for common steel welding.
+An N95 mask or filter is quite suitable for welding common steel.
 However, if you weld galvanized steel, a P100 would be a better choice.
 If you weld stainless steel, you should always wear an elastomeric respirator with P100 filters.

-Replaceable filters for welding are compact and come in different sizes to fit under welding helmets.
+Replaceable filters made for welding are compact and come in different sizes to fit under your helmet.
 However, the smaller they are, the more fragile they are and have a shorter service life.

 When to replace the respirator’s filters?